 Why Should I Choose Dr. Burden for Breast Augmentation?

 If you are evaluating breast augmentation surgeons, it is critical to assess their aesthetic judgment, surgical skill, and experience.
 Dr. Burden has taught other breast augmentation surgeons at symposia across the country and has been recognized year after year as one of the top breast augmentation surgeons in the country.

+Allergan, the largest implant manufacturer in the US, has included Dr. Burden in their Breast Implant Symposium to advise on implant trends and breast augmentation treatments.
 Dr. Burden has participated on the International Physician’s Advisory Board for Mentor Corporation, one of the largest breast implant manufacturers in the world.
 His selection was based on experience and volume in breast enhancement surgery.
-This elite group advised Mentor Corporation on its latest product development and practice management systems.
-Allergan, the largest implant manufacturer in the US, has included Dr. Burden in their Breast Implant Symposium to advise on implant trends and breast augmentation treatments.
+This elite group advised Mentor Corporation on its product development and practice management systems.

 While the vast majority of our patients choose the No Scar on the Breast underarm incision, Dr. Burden has significant experience performing augmentations through the inframammary fold (IMF) incision (which is placed in the crease beneath the breast) and the periareolar incision (which runs along the lower border of the areola).

 If you wear a 2-piece bathing suit, the IMF incision will be visible when you raise your arms and your bathing suit top rises slightly.
-This incision is also visible when your bathing suit top does not completely cover the inframammary fold area.
+This incision is also visible when your bathing suit top does not entirely cover the inframammary fold area.

 Once your surgeon makes the incision, he creates a space behind the breast for the implant.
 This space, called the pocket, can be made directly behind the breast tissue, called a subglandular placement, or behind the chest muscle, called submuscular placement.
 The table below compares the 2 techniques: